clux/kubecon2020/source/slides.md

 ```

 notes:
-- And we can also make our own derive rules and options for it.
-Here we are using kube's `CustomResource` proc-macro, and we are telling kube what the resource parameters are (group, version, kind).
+- We can also make our own derivable with our own options for it.
+Here we are using kube's `CustomResource` proc-macro, and we are telling kube, the values of the resource parameters (group, version, kind).
 This will create all the code around a custom resource.
-- We've tried to mimic some of the usability of kubebuilder here, but without any of the stored generated code.
+- Bunch of options there, we've tried to mimic the usability of kubebuilder setup in this particular case.
+- What it does: creating a type Foo attaching spec/status/meta, ctor, crd method.

 ---
 ### Example: Using a CRD